Epoxy troubleshooting - amine blush

-Have you ever seen a waxy, often whitish haze form on your two pack epoxy coating?
+Have you ever seen a waxy, often whitish haze form on the film of a two-pack epoxy?

-Most applicators that have been doing floors for a while have seen some form of amine blushing.
-Have you seen the defect?
+Most contractors that have been doing epoxy floors for a while have seen some form of amine blushing.
+Have you?
 What did you do?